Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-stream-binder-servicebus/servicebus-multibinders/README.md

 ## Key concepts
 This code sample demonstrates how to use the Spring Cloud Stream Binder for multiple Azure Service Bus namespaces.
-In this sample you will bind to two Service Bus namespaces separately through two queue binders.The sample app has two operating modes.
+In this sample you will bind to two Service Bus namespaces separately through two binders.The sample app has two operating modes.
 One way is to expose a Restful API to receive string message, another way is to automatically provide string messages.
 These messages are published to a service bus.
 The sample will also consume messages from the same service bus.